dessa-oss/atlas/examples/example_configs/README.md

 The below configurations allow Foundations to know where and how data is stored in the execution environment.

 **persisted_data_archive_implementation**: persisted data is how Foundations saves the returns value from a stage.
+If you want to run a job and see results, you'll need to persist the data and define where it should be saved.

-**provenance_archive_implementation**: provenance is information about stage relationships that Foundations can save in order to have a historical record or how a series of stages ran.
+**provenance_archive_implementation**: provenance is information about stage relationships that Foundations can save in order to have a historical record of how a series of stages ran.

-**job_source_archive_implementation**: job source is where the source code lives for a job.
+**job_source_archive_implementation**: this is all the source code wrapped up in an archive object that will allow for a job to be fully reproducible.

 **artifact_archive_implementation**: this is how Foundations interacts with the model artifact for the job.
+Model artifacts are the way Foundations can save a model for later use.

+**stage_log_archive_implementation**: stage logs are where you can save results from your model.

 **miscellaneous_archive_implementation**: additional information about the job.

 ## Additional Configurations

-For SHH deployments you'll need to define some additional values so that Foundations is able to SSH into the execution environment.
+For SSH deployments you'll need to define some additional values so that Foundations is able to SSH into the execution environment.
 Here's an example usage:

 ```
 remote_user: lou